dannyverap/dannyverap/README.md

 <h2 align="left">About me:</h2>

-I am a Full Stack Developer and Industrial Engineer graduated from the University of Lima 🚀, with experience in management control, commercial planning, and operations in various sectors.
+I'm a Full Stack Developer and Industrial Engineer graduated from the University of Lima 🚀, with experience in management control, commercial planning, and operations in various sectors.
 My passion for technology has led me to specialize in Front-end and Back-end, acquiring solid skills in these areas.

 I have participated in notable projects, including Huntek, a matching application similar to Bumble or Tinder, where we facilitate the connection between companies and candidates using advanced technologies.